 For more information about how to pay child support payments, visit the Florida Department of Revenue website.

 You should always make your child support payments on time in order to avoid fees and penalties.
 The amount you will be required to pay is determined by the courts and their review of all the factors detailed in Florida Statute 61.03.

 The attorneys at Fulmer Law, P.A. can easily explain the Florida Statute and the Guidelines the State of Florida uses to determine child support.
 We can even give you an idea of how much it will cost you per month.
 Call today for a conversation with one of our attorneys.

 To understand more about how much child support you should pay, read this information on how everything works.

-Child support stops when the child turns 18 or is in school with the expectation of graduating before the age of 19.
-Therefore, it can extend past 18 and will end when the child graduates high school, if it’s before the age of 19.
+Child support ends when the child turns 18 or graduates from high school.
+Most people do not know that child support can extend past 18 years old to end when the child graduates high school (if that is before the age of 19).

 In Florida, if your child is special needs and is not able to become a self-sustaining adult, then child support will last for the life of the child.
 It is critical that you recognize the special needs status of your child in the text of the final court order with a child support modification.
 If your child reaches the age of 18/ 19 and payments end, you cannot reopen the case for continued child support of your special needs child.